Brothers, We Must Not Mind a Little Suffering

 One of the couples who said later that they “owed their own selves” to the new preaching of Mr. Stewart were the parents of Alexander Duff.
 They brought up their son in the full faith of the gospel and with a special sense of dedication to the service of Christ.
 Duff, in turn, became one of the great Scottish missionaries to India for over fifty years.
 So it is true that you never know when the Lord may give a double blessing on your ministry to a small number and multiply it thirty- sixty- or a hundredfold even after you are dead and gone.
 This confidence kept Simeon going more than once.

-Simeon saw his suffering as a wonderful privilege of bearing the cross with Christ.
+Suffering as a Privilege of Bearing the Cross with Christ.

 We recall his words when he was 71 and Joseph Gurney asked him how he had surmounted his persecution for 49 years.
 He said, “My dear brother, we must not mind a little suffering for Christ’s sake.”